 A summertime staple for Elana Fishman, style editor at “Page Six,” is this Madewell style.
 “My body physically rejects any clothing that isn’t high-waisted, so these navel-grazing denim boy shorts are my summertime staple.”
 With their nearly 11-inch rise, they almost hit my belly button — I have a freakishly long torso — and they’ve got just a touch of stretch, which means you can sit in them without suffocating.”
-She has them in black, but we also dig the faded blue of this pair.
+She has them in black, which is currently only available in very limited sizing, but we also dig this white pair.

 For a high-rise style that’s got some stealth flexibility, and is available in a wide range of sizes, consider this pair of cutoffs from Good American, Khloé Kardashian’s denim brand, suggests Katie Sturino, founder of the 12ish Style, a blog covering size-12-to-18 fashion.
 “They have stretch, but they don’t look like they have stretch, you know?”
 Sturino recommends sizing up with these, “but I love the fact that they cover an inclusive size range,” she underscores.
 “Good American is the first brand that allows plus-size girls to participate in some classic summer cutoff styles; it’s the first time I have had ‘cool’-looking denim cutoffs.”

 “I’m really enjoying longer-cut denim shorts these days,” says Rilka Noel, e-commerce planner at Kith.
 “They’re much more versatile and comfy.”
 This pair has a comfortable high-waist, and are made of non-stretch denim that will only look better as it breaks in with wear.
 Like Naparstek and Maguire, Noel is a fan of Agolde.
 “They always have the classics,” she says.